debridge-finance/dln-taker/README.md

         {
             chain: ChainId.Ethereum,

-            // if the order is created on Ethereum and fulfilled on Solana,
+            // if the order is created on Ethereum and fulfilled on another chain (e.g. Solana),
             // unlocked funds will be sent to this Ethereum address
             beneficiary: "0xd8da6bf26964af9d7eed9e03e53415d37aa96045",

-            // if the order is created on Solana, DLN executor would attempt to
+            // if the order is created on another chain (e.g. Solana), DLN executor would attempt to
             // fulfill such order on behalf of this wallet
             wallet: "...",
         },